 Cardiovascular Problems

 An overactive thyroid can increase your heart rate.
 When this occurs, you can experience several cardiovascular issues, including high blood pressure and atrial fibrillation (an irregular heartbeat).
-If your blood pressure readings increase or your heart feels like it is pounding quickly, contact your doctor or emergency services immediately.
+If your blood pressure readings increase or your heart is pounding quickly, contact your doctor or emergency services immediately.
 Your doctor will check your heart.
 If your heart checks out, you may need to get your thyroid hormone levels tested.

 Changes in Weight and Energy Levels